If you have a disability or medical condition, contact our Disability Advice and Support (DAS) team as soon as possible for advice and support.

 Non first-year students

 You are eligible to book university-sourced halls of residence for your subsequent years at DMU if your disability means you would be disadvantaged if you could not.
 Any offers are subject to suitable accommodation being available.
+The booking payment is required for each booking, including those made in subsequent years.

 Registered students who meet the above criteria and are currently living in halls of residence will automatically be invited to rebook accommodation from January.